 Films by Robert Richter

-Renu, a teenager in Rankhandi—a north India village, plans to be a big city teacher.
+Renu, a teenager in Rankhandi—a village 100 miles north of Delhi, plans to be a big city teacher.
 Instead, after traditional marriage she must move to her husband’s village.
 Women talk frankly about love, sex, marriage, abuse—and women’s rights.
 Anthropologist Mike Mahar, intermittently living in Rankhandi over 50 years, guides us.